 - Early summer is the time to sow your warm season crops once the last frost is safely out of the way.
 Beans, squash, melons, cucumbers, tomatoes, eggplant and peppers can be safely transplanted now.
 You can direct sow corn and beans.

-- Even though most of the transplants are in the ground I start a second round of fall brassica transplants to go into the ground 6-8 weeks from now.
+- Even though most of the transplants are in the ground, I start a second round of fall brassica transplants.
+These go into the ground 6-8 weeks from now.

-- As many of the spring salad and fast growing crops have been harvested these beds have now opened up space for the next round of crops.
+- As many of the spring salad and fast growing crops have been harvested.
+These beds have now opened up space for the next round of crops.
 Make sure you restore the soil for what crops need to go in next.
-I don’t amend the beds if I’m planting root crops next as they require less oil fertility than other crops.
+I don’t amend the beds if I’m planting root vegetables next as they require less oil fertility than other crops.
 If I’m growing more greens and brassicas I add compost and decomposed manure.

 - If you have a lot of non-lettuce greens like kale, mustards and spinach that are about to bolt you can freeze them.
-You can freeze arugula in oil too, perfect for salads or sautéed veggies.
+You can preserve arugula for salads or sautéed veggies.
 It’s nice to have some greens ready on hand for those busy summer days.

-- Mid to late summer marks the start of a lot of food preservation but where spots open up the final fall and winter crops get sown.
-We usually have a large garlic bed that becomes some of the faster growing brassicas (ones that take 60 days like kale, kohl rabi and certain hybrid broccoli).
-Once the first round of summer crops are dwindling like bush beans, the first zucchini and cucumbers (if you recall I do two rounds of those) those beds become the faster growing asian greens, mustard greens and lettuce (cold hardy varieties).
-Learn more about how to plant your fall and winter garden here.
+- Mid to late summer marks the start of a lot of food preservation.
+Where spots open up the fast growing fall and winter crops get sown.
+We usually have a large garlic bed that becomes some of the faster growing brassicas (ones that take 60 days like kale, kohlrabi and certain hybrid broccoli).
+Towards the end of summer, crops are dwindling like bush beans, the first zucchini and cucumbers.
+Those beds become the faster growing Asian greens, mustard greens and lettuce (cold hardy varieties).

 - The last of the fall brassica transplants are now in the ground where space opens up from the spring harvested greens.

-- Did I mention food preservation? 😉 lots and lots and lots of canning and dehydrating (we use this excalibur 9 tray dehydrator and also do lots of canning and freezing).
+- Did I mention food preservation?
+Lots and lots and lots of canning and dehydrating.

 - Many of you greens will have bolted by now and gone to seed.
 If you know how many plants and the distance needed to save seeds then you can save them.
 I usually pull them up and sow fall crops, I find it’s a better dollar value for the space.
 I can buy a pack of seeds for $3, whereas I can harvest piles of greens or herbs from the same bed for $100!

 - Keep an eye for certain pests mid-summer.
 The more diligence you have the better you can control it.
-I do a lot of companion planting to deter pests and to attract beneficial insects.
+I do a lot of companion planting with flowers and herbs to deter pests and to attract beneficial insects.
 I find this time of the year there’s a lot of aphids in the spring sown kale, sometimes I leave them, sometimes I pull them up and sow something new that isn’t affects by aphids in the same spot.
-Here’s some tips for deterring and preventing aphids.

-- This is almost my fav time of the year for gardening, once the cold sets in there’s less pests to worry about.
-I personally love frosts (here’s a list of crops that can handle frosts and snow).
+- This is almost my fav time of the year for gardening.
+Once the cold sets in there’s less pests to worry about.
+I personally love frosts.

 - Be ready for frosts and snow by using the right season extenders and learning how to vent them properly.

-- Be sure to harvest all warm season summer crops before your first frost because they won’t be able to handle those dipping temperatures and you’ll lose yields.
-Harvest, cure and store winter squash and pumpkins.
+- Make sure you harvest all warm season summer crops before your first frost.
+They won’t be able to handle those dipping temperatures and you’ll lose yields.

 - I sow our overwintering crops early to mid Sept.
-You don’t want them too tall before winter sets in, the younger and closer to the ground they are the better I’ve found that they overwinter.
-Here’s a list of crops I overwinter for our location.
+You don’t want them too tall before winter sets in.
+The younger and closer to the ground they are the better I’ve found that they overwinter.

-- I also sow some of our low tunnel crops early to mid Sept like arugula, baby kale, winter density lettuce, spinach, mache, tatsoi and certain mustards.
+- I also sow some of our low tunnel crops early to mid Sept.
+Greens like arugula, baby kale, winter lettuce, spinach, mache, tatsoi.

 - Not up for winter gardening?
-Here’s some awesome indoor gardening inspiration for you.
 There are some amazing ways to grow food inside during the winter months!

-- If you’re done for the gardening season here’s a fall gardening check list to make sure you’re on the right path.
+- If you’re done for the gardening season, use a fall gardening check list to make sure you’re on the right path.

-- If you have a greenhouse you can potentially grow food year round, although for our location we need low tunnels inside the greenhouse for a double effect as our greenhouse isn’t heated.
+- You can grow food year round in a greenhouse, although for our location we need low tunnels inside the greenhouse for a double effect as our greenhouse isn’t heated.